 In Slough Creek, rainbow-cutthroat trout hybrids have been found with increasing frequency over the past decade.
-Unlike the Lamar River, Slough Creek is smaller, a seasonal barrier exists, and a site has been identified to construct a complete barrier to upstream fish movement.
+Unlike the Lamar River, Slough Creek is smaller, and a barrier to upstream fish movement has been constructed.
 With a barrier in place and rainbow trout no longer allowed passage into the system, existing rainbow and hybrid trout can be effectively managed with angling and electrofishing removal.

 Soda Butte Creek

-Brook trout became established in Soda Butte Creek outside of the park boundary in the 1980s and spread downstream into park waters Initially, brook trout were isolated in headwater reaches by a chemical barrier created from the McClaren Mine tailings along the river upstream of Cooke City, Montana.
-When the tailings were removed, brook trout passed downstream and began to negatively impact the cutthroat trout.
-Mitigation of brook trout by annual interagency electrofishing surveys began in the 1990s, shortly after they were discovered.
+Brook trout became established in Soda Butte Creek outside of the park boundary and spread downstream into park waters in the early 2000s.
+Initially, brook trout were isolated in headwater reaches by a chemical barrier created by mine contamination upstream of Cooke City, Montana.
+When the mine tailings were removed, brook trout passed downstream and began to negatively impact the cutthroat trout.
 To date, no brook trout have been found in Soda Butte Creek downstream of Ice Box Falls.

-For nearly two decades the interagency efforts were enough to prevent the brook trout from expanding in abundance but not in range.
+For nearly two decades, interagency electrofishing surveys were enough to keep brook trout populations low, but did not prevent range expansion.
 Over time, brook trout spread downstream and became a threat to the Lamar River.
 In addition, rainbow trout hybridization continued to be identified in cutthroat trout upstream of Ice Box Falls.
-It was determined that to entirely eliminate the threat of nonnative fish, the falls would need modification to be a complete barrier to upstream passage and a rotenone treatment of the entire system upstream of the falls would be necessary.